thehonker/goos.blog/hugo/content/blog/2023/10/chromebook-kevin.md

 A few hours of pain later and I had an image of the right size and shape.

 Would it boot?
 I dd'd it over to a thumbdrive, ready to give it a try.
-But first I had to enable developer mode or whatever in chromeos so I could boot from usb in the first place.
+But first I had to enable developer mode in chromeos so I could boot from usb in the first place.

 A few incantations later, my laptop was making a (very) loud BOOP BOOP at startup and showed a very scary looking warning screen saying the firmware was unlocked.
 I guess whatever I did worked.

-A few attempts at catching the usb boot trigger later and I'm at a login screen.
+A few attempts at catching the `^d` usb boot trigger later and I'm at a login screen.

 Some dd to copy the thumbdrive's kernel and rootfs partitions to the emmc and I have a persistent ubuntu to boot to.

 I installed the ubuntu-desktop metapackage, logged in, setup my stuff.
 It all worked, but it was pretty slow.
 Still though.
-Arm64!
+ARM64 laptop!

 ## please make it stop